mouse3/EthicalCipher/README.md

 SecureSpectra is a Python tool designed for ethical hacking practices, secure communications, and signal analysis using the Fourier transform.
 This versatile toolkit has been created for cybersecurity enthusiasts and technology enthusiasts.

+# Usage
+You shuld connect a SDR to your PC and the
+` pip install -r requirements.txt`

 # Updates
 Spywares still in maintance, i accept any pull request ;))